-If travelling from Jordan to neighbouring countries, ensure that you obtain your visas prior to departure from Canada.
-These countries normally will not issue visas at border crossings to individuals without a Jordanian residency permit.
-Consult the nearest respective embassy or consulate of these countries for more information.
+If travelling from Jordan to neighbouring countries, ensure that you obtain your visas before departing Canada.
+These countries don’t normally issue visas at border crossings to individuals without a Jordanian residency permit.

 Travelling to and from Israel

-Consult the travel advice for Israel, the West Bank and Gaza Strip for more information on entry requirements.
+Consult our travel advice for Israel, the West Bank and Gaza Strip for more information on entry requirements.

-If travelling beyond Jordan, note that Canadians have been denied entry into other countries because their passports bore a Jordanian border stamp issued by an office bordering Israel (such a stamp would indicate that the traveller had entered Jordan from Israel).
+If you’re travelling beyond Jordan, note that other countries have denied Canadians entry because their passports bore a Jordanian border stamp issued by an office bordering Israel.
+Such a stamp would indicate that the traveller had entered Jordan from Israel.

-Upon departure, your luggage may be searched for security reasons, as well as to prevent the illegal removal of Jordanian (and Iraqi) antiquities.
+Upon departure, your luggage may be searched for security reasons and to prevent the illegal export of Jordanian and Iraqi antiquities.